angband/angband/docs/attack.rst

 Scare Monster:
   Monster will run away.
-  Monster spells fail 20% more often.
+  Monster spells fail 20% more often; that stacks with the increased failures from confusion or disenchantment.
+  Increases chance of player getting a critical hit.

 Disenchant Monster:
-  Monster spells fail 50% more often.
+  Monster spells fail 50% more often; that stacks with the increased failures from being scared.
   Normal duration 5-10 turns.